Petroleum refining in the United Kingdom

-Total, operational refining capacity 1,222,800 barrels per day, around 58 million tonnes per year.
+Total operational refining capacity is 1,222,800 barrels per day, around 58 million tonnes per year.

 History

 In 1902, there were four petroleum refineries in London that held a licence to import oil in barges along the River Thames, including S. Bowley and Son.
 There was small-scale oil refining along the Lower Thames estuary in 1914.
 Refining capacity increased during the inter-war period.
 By 1938 there were 11 oil refineries in the UK.